CenterForSpatialResearch/mapping_architecture_urbanism_humanities/5_AnalysisTools.md

       - This menu can look different in various installations of QGIS.
 If your menu looks like the following, use the following selections:
 ![newmenu](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/mappingdata08_08-1.png)

-  * Select OK, and then close.
+  * Select Run, and then close.

   * Open the attribute table of `Bronx_Schools` and notice that 90 schools were selected.
 Thus there are 90 schools in the Bronx that are within ¼ mile of a library.